SachaMorard/phalcon-model-annotations/README.md

-# phalcon-model-annotations
+# Phalcon Model Annotations

 Annotations handler for phalcon models

-This component is very useful to pimp phalcon annotation for models.
+This component is very useful to pimp phalcon model annotations.